-A group of Service & Veteran General Aviation enthusiasts, who mantain their flying skills on a regular basis.
+We are a group of Service & Veteran General Aviation enthusiasts, who maintain their flying skills on a regular basis.

 Cosford Powered Flying Club is a Limited Company - and is a not for profit organisation, which is not VAT registered.